AnriiAndrushko/SkillfulWeapons/README.md

 How to install:
-Download and install modweaver from official GitHub https://github.com/modweaver/modweaver 2.Unpack all files from SkillfulWeapons archive into mods folder created by modweaver 3.Enjoy new weapons
+1.Download and install modweaver from official GitHub https://github.com/modweaver/modweaver 2.Unpack all files from SkillfulWeapons archive into mods folder created by modweaver 3.Enjoy new weapons